-Description The subjects comprise a mid terraced two storey chalet style cottage.
-Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Lounge, Kitchen, Conservatory.
-FIRST FLOOR:- Landing, Three Bedrooms, Bathroom.
-Gross internal floor area (m2) 87 square metres.
-Neighbourhood and location The property is situated within an established residential location where surrounding properties are of a similar age and type.
-Local amenities are readily available.
-Age Approximately 115 years.
-Weather Dry and sunny following a recent period of mixed weather conditions.
+Description The subjects comprise a semi detached two storey villa.
+Accommodation On Ground Floor: Entrance Vestibule, Hallway, Lounge, Kitchen, Utility Room, Cloakroom.
+On First Floor: Landing, Three Bedrooms, Bathroom.
+Gross internal floor area (m2) 117 sq m Neighbourhood and location The property is situated within an established residential location where surrounding properties are of a variety of ages and type.
+Local village amenities are readily available with more extensive facilities and amenities available within the towns of Stranraer and Newton Stewart a short commute away.
+Age Approximately 125 years.
+Weather Prolonged rain showers following a recent period of unsettled weather conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Brick construction with a render finish.
-The adjacent flashings appear to be formed in cement.
+The adjacent flashings are formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.